Blackout poetry: Government and military secrecy

-Jenny Holzer's Redaction Paintings consists of enlarged, colorized silkscreen "paintings" of declassified and often heavily censored American military and intelligence documents that have recently been made available to the public through the Freedom of Information Act.
-The works are intended as reminders of the editing or erasure that goes on behind the scenes in the American military/political power system.
+Jenny Holzer's Redaction Paintings consists of enlarged silkscreen "paintings" of declassified and often heavily censored American military and intelligence documents released under the Freedom of Information Act.
 Documents address counter-terrorism, prisoner abuse, and the threat of Osama bin Laden.
-Some of the documents are almost completely inked out, like Colin Powell's memo on Defense Intelligence Agency reorganization.
+Some of the documents are completely blacked out, like Colin Powell's memo on Defense Intelligence Agency reorganization.

 Anthropologist Michael Powell writes: "While the literal act of redaction attempts to extract information and eradicate meaning, the black marker actually transforms the way we read these documents, sparking curiosity and often stirring skeptical, critical, and even cynical readings.
 As redacted government documents make their way from government bureaus into the hands of citizens, a peculiar transformation seems to take place, one that seems to create a paranoia within reason."

 Seven Testimonies (redacted) – Nick Flynn's "Seven Testimonies (redacted)" in The Captain Asks a Show of Hands, is an erasure of the testimonies from prisoners at Abu Ghraib.

 Holocaust

-Jonathan Safran Foer's 2010 Tree of Codes is a book-length erasure of The Street of Crocodiles by Bruno Schulz.
-Schulz was killed by an officer of the Gestapo during the Nazi occupation of his hometown Drohobycz, after distributing the bulk of his life's work to gentile friends immediately prior to the occupation.
-All of these manuscripts have been lost.
-The Tree of Codes is Safran-Foer's attempt to represent the unrepresentable loss which occurred in the Holocaust by deleting text, rather than by writing another book about the Holocaust as a historical subject or context for a work of fiction.
-Safran-Foer's approach to the Holocaust as an "unrepresentable subject" recalls the use of negative space in the poetry of Dan Pagis.
+Jonathan Safran Foer's 2010 Tree of Codes is a book-length erasure of The Street of Crocodiles by Bruno Schulz, a Polish Jewish writer killed by a Gestapo officer during the Nazi occupation of Drohobycz.